mohudalbazzaz/prem_relegation_predictor/README.md

 scikit-learn for machine learning

-matplotlib for visualization
+matplotlib for visualisation

-BeautifulSoup, requests for web scraping (if applicable)
+BeautifulSoup, requests for web scraping

 Jupyter notebooks for experimentation and development